vova371/xmas-lights/README.md

 # xmas-lights

-A script to run X-Mas Lights with Raspberry PI and a set of relays connected to IO pins.
+A script to run X-Mas Lights with Raspberry PI and 5V Four-Channel Relay Module.

 The scrypt is written with asyncio and gpiozero.